 It is not known whether bevacizumab will harm an unborn baby.
 In animal studies, bevacizumab caused birth defects.
 However, it is not known whether these effects would occur in humans.
 Use effective birth control to prevent pregnancy while you are using this medicine and for at least 6 months after your treatment ends.

 Bevacizumab may cause a woman's ovaries to stop working correctly.
 Symptoms of ovarian failure include 3 or more missed menstrual periods in a row.
 This may affect your fertility (ability to have children).
 Talk to your doctor about your specific risks.

 How is bevacizumab given?

 Bevacizumab is injected into a vein through an IV.
 A healthcare provider will give you this injection.

 Tell your caregivers if you feel dizzy, nauseated, light-headed, sweaty, or have a headache, shortness of breath, or chest pain during the injection.

-Bevacizumab is usually given once every 2 weeks.
+Bevacizumab is usually given once every 2 or 3 weeks.